Access the Audio Read version of this article directly on Spotify for Podcasters.

 Does this mean I regret my choice to come out as a depressed writer?
 Do I wish I had chosen a pseudonym instead of my real name?
 Absolutely not.

 And this brings me to my second witness: employers.
 In pre-2019, in jobs where no one knew about my invisible illness, I was micromanaged and scrutinised when I failed to do the same amount of work as my abled peers.
 No amount of warnings, productivity hacks, and pep talks changed my output.
 After I disclosed my condition as a last resort, managerial expectations remained the same.
-Bosses still told me to work harder and improve my productivity.
+My bosses still told me to work harder and improve my productivity.
 The fact that I was doing my best meant nothing to them.
 Worse, my disclosure made me come across as unprofessional, lazy, and disinterested in my job.
 I know this because some managers bluntly told me so, while others expressed it in non-verbal ways.
 Either way, ableism eventually forced me to quit these jobs.

 My third and final witness is the advice I received from some fellow writers and friends working in human resources: lie about recovery.
 Despite increased mental health awareness and DEI policies, nobody wants to hire a depressed person.
 Everyone wants employees who can ‘work under pressure in a fast-paced environment’.
 At best, high-functioning depressives get and keep their jobs.
 But I am only medium-functioning, and sometimes, I am low-functioning.
 Since I have blogged about this, no company wants to employ a liability like me.